realA10001986/Dash-Gauges/README.md

 ##### &#9654; Screen saver timer

-Enter the number of minutes until the Screen Saver should become active when the Plutonium Gauges are idle.
+Enter the number of minutes until the Screen Saver should become active when the Dash Gauges are idle.

 The Screen Saver, when active, stops the "empty" alarm sound and disables all LEDs, until
 - the time travel button is briefly pressed (the first press when the screen saver is active will not trigger a time travel),